 Whether you’re streaming your favorite game to all of your Discord friends, or you’re watching your friend play their favorite game, you are using Video Codec.
 What is Video Codec and how do you actually use it?
 All excellent questions, let’s go over those and more!

-What does this article cover?
+What this article covers:

 What Is a Video Codec?

 Video codec is a software or hardware that compresses and decompresses digital video so that it can be transmitted over the Internet.
 Video codec is a key component when it comes to high quality streams.
 This means that the better the codec, the better the video quality.
+Discord supports several video codecs, and selects the best one supported by all the call participants.

 What is H.264?